martenframework/marten/docs/docs/models-and-databases/queries.md

 Author.filter(first_name: "John").get(id: 42)
 ```

-A record can also be retrived with a raw query, for example:
+A record can also be retrieved with a raw SQL predicate.
+For example:

 ```crystal
 Author.get("id=?", 42)